progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	#	modified:   benchmarks.rb
 	#

+Ahora puedes usar `git diff` para ver qué es lo que aún no está preparado:

-Now you can use `git diff` to see what is still unstaged
+> Now you can use `git diff` to see what is still unstaged

 	$ git diff
 	diff --git a/benchmarks.rb b/benchmarks.rb